 Sinus headache is commonly diagnosed when patients have facial pain and pressure accompanying their headache.
-However, it is not as common as believed; the headache must accompany acute rhinosinusitis, a diagnosis that is based both on clinical and radiologic evidence.
+However, acute sinus headache is not as common as believed; the headache must accompany acute bacterial rhinosinusitis, a diagnosis that is based both on clinical and radiologic evidence.
 Many patients who are diagnosed with sinus headache and treated with antibiotics have a primary headache, usually migraine.
-In 2013, the International Headache Society revised the criteria for headache caused by rhinosinusitis.
-However, these criteria may not be valid for sphenoid sinusitis.
-Dr. Chen of Taipei Veterans General Hospital in Taipei, Taiwan, explains the key points for diagnosis of rhinosinus-related headache and updates pertinent advances in this headache disorder.
+This review covers the most recent definitions, epidemiology, pathophysiology, diagnostics, and treatment of acute bacterial rhinosinusitis and the resulting sinus headache as defined by the International Headache Society.
+Dr. Gupta updates this article with an expansion of the treatments used for sinus headache.